yuhyunjeong/ToDo-list/README.md

 ### Props

-Props are arguments passed into React components via HTML attributes.
+arguments passed into React components via HTML attributes.

-Props are like function arguments in JavaScript and attributes in HTML.
+like function arguments in JavaScript and attributes in HTML.

 To send props into a component, use the same syntax as HTML attributes: